-Despite many challenges and risk of life Kaka Murad worked inside a war-torn Ningrahar province of Afghanistan for more than twenty years.
+Despite many challenges and risks of life, Kaka Murad worked inside a war-torn Nangarhar province of Afghanistan for more than twenty years.

 He had decided to continue his work and complete the canal project by himself which later changes the area into lush forests and productive wheat farmland.

-Kaka Murad, as a game changer, worked for Afghan nation above from his social ideological and faith differences.
+Kaka Murad, as a game-changer, worked for the Afghan nation above from his social ideological and faith differences.

-He never thought of his religion identity and constructed two hospitals and two mosques for Muslim people in Afghanistan.
+He never thought of his religious identity and constructed two hospitals and two mosques for Muslim people in Afghanistan.

 Because of his loyalty, love with the Afghan nation and acknowledgment of his humanitarian work in Afghanistan in October 2019 Afghan president doctor Ashraf Ghani granted him honorary Afghan citizenship and he is and will remain in our thoughts and memories forever.